A diagram-free approach to the stochastic estimates in regularity structures: Assumptions and statement of result

 Let us sketch why (\ref{use}) is consistent with the second part of the population condition (\ref{eq:c_pop_cond}) on $c$, referring to Subsection \ref{sec:Pi_minus_constr} for details.
 The shift invariance in law of $\xi$, see Assumption \ref{ass:spectral_gap}, which by the above uniqueness transmits to $\Pi_{x\beta}$, ensures that the r.~h.~s.~of (\ref{use}) is independent of $x$.
 The reflection parity in law of $\xi$, which transmits to $\Pi_{x\beta}$, ensures that the r.~h.~s.~of (\ref{use}) vanishes for odd $\sum_{{\bf n}\not={\bf 0}}n_1\beta({\bf n})$, which in view of $|\beta|_p\le|\beta|<2$, cf.~(\ref{ao12}), implies the second population constraint in (\ref{eq:c_pop_cond}).

 Theorem \ref{thm:main} only states those estimates that are independent of the ultra-violet cut-off provided by the convolution of the driver $\xi$ in (\ref{eq:Pi_minus_def}).
 In particular, $c$ is expected to diverge as the cut-off scale\footnote{as always, measured in units of $x_1$} $\sqrt[4]{\tau}$ goes to zero.
-The following remark provides the scaling-wise natural estimate on $c_\beta$, and an annealed and weighted $C^{2,\alpha}$-estimate on $\Pi_{x\beta}$.
-By Kolmogorov's criterion, see for instance \cite[proof of Lemma 4.1]{OW19}, the latter ensures that $\Pi_{x\beta}\in C^2$ almost surely, in line with Theorem \ref{thm:main}.
+The following proposition provides the scaling-wise natural estimate on $c_\beta$, an annealed and weighted $C^{2,\alpha}$-estimate on $\Pi_{x\beta}$, and a similar $C^{\alpha}$-estimate on $\Pi_{x\beta}^{-}$.
+By Kolmogorov's criterion, see for instance \cite[proof of Lemma 4.1]{OW19}, the latter ensures that $\Pi_{x\beta}\in C^2$ almost surely, in line with Theorem~\ref{thm:main}.
 We stress that these estimates are not used in a quantitative way in the proof of Theorem~\ref{thm:main} -- the estimates of Theorem~\ref{thm:main} are orthogonal to the divergence of $c$.
 However, qualitative boundedness of $c$ plays a role when addressing analyticity in $\mathsf{z}_0$, see Subsection~\ref{sec:OSSW}, and qualitative continuity is used in reconstruction, see Proposition~\ref{prop:reconstr_reg} and Proposition~\ref{prop:recIII}.
-Moreover, qualitative boundedness of $\partial_1^2 \Pi_x$ is convenient when rigorously establishing Malliavin differentiability of $\Pi^-_x$, see Subsection~\ref{sec:reconstr_approx}. \begin{remark} Under Assumption~\ref{ass:spectral_gap} the following holds for every populated $\beta$:
+Moreover, qualitative boundedness of $\partial_1^2 \Pi_x$ is convenient when rigorously establishing Malliavin differentiability of $\Pi^-_x$, see Subsection~\ref{sec:reconstr_approx}. \begin{proposition}[Divergent bounds I] Under Assumption~\ref{ass:spectral_gap} the following holds for every populated $\beta$: